MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/authentication-oauth.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
-description: Authenticate for Bing Ads production services with a Microsoft Account.
+description: Authenticate for Bing Ads services with a Microsoft Account.
 ---
 # Authentication with OAuth
 Bing Ads implements the implicit and authorization grant flows of the [OAuth 2.0](http://tools.ietf.org/html/rfc6749) protocol to enable authentication of Microsoft Accounts that are linked to Bing Ads accounts.
 You should authenticate for Bing Ads production services with a Microsoft Account, instead of providing the Bing Ads username and password set.
 To authenticate with a Microsoft Account in sandbox, please see [Get Sandbox Access](sandbox.md#access).

-> [!NOTE]
+> [!IMPORTANT]
-> Existing users with deprecated Bing Ads managed credentials may continue to specify them via the *UserName* and *Password* header elements with Bing Ads API version 11.
-Starting with Bing Ads API version 12, only OAuth authentication via the *AuthenticationToken* header element is supported.
-Managed credentials i.e., the *UserName* and *Password* header elements are not supported in version 12.
+> The UserName and Password header elements are deprecated in favor of the AuthenticationToken header i.e., [Authentication with OAuth](authentication-oauth.md).
+As of August 1st, 2018, all Bing Ads API Version 11 service calls with managed UserName and Password credentials will return an error.
+Bing Ads API Version 12 already does not accept the managed user credentials.
+In a future version of the API, the UserName and Password header elements will be removed from the service definitions.
 >
 > The *DeveloperToken* header element is always required.
 For information on how to get a *DeveloperToken*, see [Get Started With the Bing Ads API](get-started.md).